 Of the 8000 meter peaks, Everest has the highest absolute number of deaths at 305 but ranks near the bottom with a death rate of 0.9 Annapurna is the most deadly 8000er with one death for about every four summits (72:365) or a 3.10 death rate.
 Cho Oyu is the safest with 4,038 summits and 52 deaths or a death rate of 0.40 with Manaslu next at 0.82.

 I use the Himalayan Database as my primary source of Everest summit statics.
 If you are climbing in 2022, they are asking you to fill in an electronic web-based survey.
 This replaces the time-consuming process of visiting each team in their hotel before the climb.
 Please use this link to complete the survey.
 You can now download the HDB for free at their site.

 I have begun to create my annual team location table and track climber’s blogs (see sidebar).
 If you have a team not listed, please let me know and I will add them if I can track them.
 If you prefer not to be mentioned, please contact me.

 I will post a few background articles and interviews between now and early April when the teams arrive at the base camps.
 If you would like to see anything special this year, post a comment or drop me an email.

 Here’s to a safe season for everyone on the Big Hill.

 Memories are Everything

-If you dream of climbing mountains but are not sure how to start or reach your next level from a Colorado 14er to Rainier, Everest or even K2, I can help.
-Summit Coach is a consulting service that helps aspiring climbers throughout the world achieve their goals through a personalized set of consulting services based on Alan Arnette’s 20 years of high altitude mountain experience and 30 years as a business executive.
+If you dream of climbing mountains but are not sure how to start or reach your next level from a Colorado 14er to Rainier, Everest, or even K2, I can help.
+Summit Coach is a consulting service that helps aspiring climbers throughout the world achieve their goals through a personalized set of consulting services based on Alan Arnette’s 25 years of high altitude mountain experience, including summits of Everest, K2, and Manaslu, and 30 years as a business executive.